sammy44nts/vscode-emacs/README.md

-# vscode-emacs
+# Emacs Keymap

-This is emacs like plugin for Visual Studio Code.
+This is emacs like behaviour extension for Visual Studio Code.

 ## Operation
 Use `Shift+DEL` to cut to clipboard, the `Ctrl+C` is not overridden.